About

 How could this healthcare information gap be closed in other countries at an affordable cost or for free?
 Based on the Stahelis’ personal experience in creating computer-generated textbooks, digital publications looked like an excellent solution.
 Digital publications are generally created at low cost and can be distributed without charge on the web or at a nominal cost in print or on compact discs.

-Ever since, Global HELP has expanded its selection of free and low-cost publications — focused primarily on its website for PDF downloads and medical educational videos — finding different ways to distribute medical information to new countries and new people every day.
+In 2002, the Stahelis put the vision into action and created Global HELP, a not-for-profit organization.
+Together with Board Chair Paul Merriman and many other dedicated staff and volunteers over the next 19 years, they expanded Global HELP’s collection of free and low-cost publications — focused primarily on the website for PDF downloads and medical educational videos via YouTube — finding different ways to distribute medical information to new countries and new people every day.

 For more information, check out our FAQ and Our Mission.